wkumari/draft-wkumari-dnsop-alt-tld/README.md

    From -05 to -06

-Kumari & Sullivan         Expires July 30, 2017                 [Page 9]

-Internet-Draft               Reserve ALT TLD                January 2017

    o  Incorporated comments from a number of people, including a number
       of suggestion heard at the IETF meeting in Dallas, and the DNSOP Interim meeting in May, 2015.

+Kumari & Sullivan        Expires August 5, 2017                 [Page 9]

+Internet-Draft               Reserve ALT TLD               February 2017

    o  Removed the "Let's have an (optional) IANA registry for people to
       (opportinistically) register their string, if they want that